OSCAAR: OSCAAR Outlaw Super Late Model Series

 The OSCAAR Outlaw Super Late Model Series was a division in OSCAAR for 27 seasons.
 The cars consisted of a low-cut, flat-sided late model chassis that were offset to the drivers side for better cornering on oval tracks and allowed the greatest horsepower of any Ontario stock car division.
 The series final season was in 2017.
 It was replaced by the new Ontario Outlaw Super Late Model Series the following year.
+The Super late Models have returned under the OSCAAR banner for the 2026 season after 8 seasons on their own and will have JRS Auctions on as their 2026 title sponsor and see them travel to Flamboro Speedway, Sauble Speedway, Delaware Speedway and Peterborough Speedway.